 fullyQualifiedLogicalName property

 Depending on the circumstances, a location object either SHOULD or MAY contain a property named fullyQualifiedLogicalName whose value is a string which specifies the fully qualified name of the logical location where the analysis tool detected the result.
 If physical location information is not available, fullyQualifiedLogicalName SHOULD be present.
-Otherwise, fullyQualifiedLogicalName MAY be present.
+Otherwise, it MAY be present.

-The format of the fullyQualifiedLogicalName string SHALL be consistent with the programming language in which the programmatic construct specified by that logical location was expressed.
+The format of fullyQualifiedLogicalName SHALL be consistent with the programming language in which the programmatic construct specified by that logical location was expressed.

 EXAMPLE 1: C: create_process